ajrcarey/pdfium-render/README.md

   ready to display in an HTML `<canvas>` element.
 * The `PdfBitmap::as_array()` function renders directly to a Javascript `Uint8Array` object.
-  This function avoids a memory allocation and copy required by both `PdfBitmap::as_bytes()` and `PdfBitmap::as_image_data()`, making it preferable for applications where performance is paramount.
+  This function avoids a memory allocation and copy required by both `PdfBitmap::as_bytes()` and `PdfBitmap::as_image_data()`, making it preferable for situations where performance is paramount.

 The `PdfFont::load_type1_from_file()` and `PdfFont::load_true_type_from_file()` functions are
 not available when running in the browser.
 The following additional functions are provided: